REACH Metals Gateway

 • in case of a threshold substance, the risks to human health and the environment for their uses are adequately controlled or

-• in case of a non-threshold substance, the socio-economic benefits of continued use outweigh the risks and no suitable alternative substances or technologies are available.
+• in case of a non-threshold substance, the socio-economic benefits of continued use outweigh the risks, and no suitable alternative substances or technologies are available.

 Depending on the application route, the application for an authorisation requires a Socio-Economic Analysis or an extended proof of adequate control and in both cases an assessment of alternatives.
-A substitution plan is further required in some cases.

 Further information on the authorisation process and application, and more specifically on metals in this context, can be found on the Members’ webpages.

-Last page update: 1 October 2018
+Last page update: 7 August 2025